George Washington – The Most Highly Ranked American General

 At the time of our Bicentennial, Pres.
 Gerald Ford signed an act that not only named George Washington the mostly highly ranked American General but also specified that “no officer of the United States Army should outrank Lieutenant General George Washington on the Army list.”

 If the USA Army ever names a six-star general, Washington automatically receives a 7th star.

 General Grant saved the Union.
 General Pershing cobbled together an Army that helped advance the hopes of democracy.
 Generals Marshall and Eisenhower led the USA Army that defeated Nazism, fascism and a military dictatorship in World War II.
 But without Washington, they’d have had nothing to fight for.

 The Declaration of Independence was a bold and brilliant act, acting as the purpose statement of America.
-But without General George Washington’s inspired leadership, crossing the Delaware at the Battle Of Trenton, the Declaration Of Independence, Paul Revere’s ride, Bunker Hill would all be obscure anecdotes to a little know failed rebellion.
-Everything we are as a nation is possible due to the brave Continental Army and George Washington the mostly highly ranked American General
+But without General George Washington’s inspired leadership, crossing the Delaware at the Battle of Trenton, the Declaration of Independence, Paul Revere’s ride, and Bunker Hill would all be obscure anecdotes to a little-known failed rebellion.
+Everything we are as a nation is possible due to the brave Continental Army and George Washington the most highly ranked American General

 (Editor’s note: I admit at the outset that I am not a military historian, nor am I a veteran.
 I am the very proud son of a World War II veteran and have enormous respect for all of the men and women who have worn the uniform of the USA.
 I am writing for a general interest audience; if you are interested in a more detailed analysis of the subject, I suggest additional research.)